 MALTA IN 3 DAYS – DAY 2

-Also known as ‘The Silent City’, Mdina is a thing of beauty.
+There are plenty of reasons to visit Malta, and Mdina is one of them.
+Also known as ‘The Silent City’, it is a thing of beauty.

 To cool off, head to Gelateria Fior di Latte (Villegaignon 21).
 Apart from devouring the delicious gelato, you can enjoy a fantastic lookout point right next to it.